livnatje/DIALOGUE/README.md

 R<-DIALOGUE.run(rA = rA,main = "IBD",k = 2,results.dir = "DIALOGUE.results/")
 ```

+# Output

+It will generate figures to depict the association between the different cell-type-components of each multicellular program.

 # General notes

-DIALOGUE will identify multicellular programs, such that each program will have different cell-type-specific components.
-It will generate figures to depict the association between the different cell-type-components of each multicellular program.
+DIALOGUE maps multicellular programs (MCPs).
+Each MCP is composed of two or more co-regulated cell-type-specific components.

 # Citation